mietek/halcyon-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _60–90 seconds_

-In this step, Halcyon extends a _partially matching_ sandbox directory, and performs an incremental build.
+In this step, Halcyon reuses the existing GHC and Cabal directories, and tries to locate the correct sandbox directory for the current version of the app.
+This fails, and so Halcyon falls back to building the sandbox:

+1. First, previously built sandbox directories are located and assigned a score, which reflects the number of required dependencies within the sandbox.

+2. Next, Halcyon builds and archives a new sandbox, based on the highest-scoring _partially-matching_ sandbox directory.

+3. Finally, an incremental build is performed, and the app is installed.

 Your app is now ready to run again: